 In 1955, Frank began his eponymous work “The Americans” under a Guggenheim fellowship to document his view of American culture and society.
 While initially reviled by critics as both unpatriotic and devoid of technical merits, the work has gone on to become universally acknowledged as one of the preeminent monographs in the history of the medium.
 With his immigrant’s perspective, Frank acutely perceived that beneath the polished veneer of post-war America in the 50’s, tensions bubbled that included racial injustice, inequality of women in society, the place and perception of homosexuality in the culture, and the fundamental accommodation of the public to becoming a consumerist nation.
 With the benefit of hindsight, most can now recognize that this profound examination of American culture in the 50’s is not unpatriotic in its desire to elucidate the issues festering beneath the surface at the time.

 The style of photography demonstrated in The Americans de-prioritizes purely technical photographic manipulations in favor of careful organization of content.
-Plate 19, entitled “Canal Street,” is a perfect example of using a deliberately obfuscated subject in order to heighten the complexity of the image and create a richer overall experience for the viewer.
+Plate 19, entitled “Canal Street,” (see above) is a perfect example of using a deliberately obfuscated subject in order to heighten the complexity of the image and create a richer overall experience for the viewer.
 At first glance, this image reads as a fairly straightforward lateral view of a busy sidewalk.
 There are a number of people in the image, most focused primarily straight ahead as they mingle in opposing directions.
 The image seems fairly benign and quotidian upon initial examination.
 However, any careful viewer will ultimately stumble upon the only individual in the image who is directly engaged with the camera.
 On the left of the frame, there is a caucasian man whose face is diagonally obscured by the man in front of him, but who is clearly eyeing the camera with what could variously be interpreted as apprehension, suspicion, or even anger.
 Regardless of how one interprets this man’s expression, it introduces a layer of tension into the scene that was previously absent.
 This forces us to reconsider the remaining people in the scene in a new light: now they are unaware (or deliberately ignoring) this new conflict in the frame.
 As we examine the rest of the scene, we may also see on the opposing side of the frame that an African American woman in the crowd whose face is obscured in almost an identical pattern to the upset man, visually connecting these two subjects.
 It also appears that she may be looking straight at him: the only one in the crowd who is aware of him and the new tension in the scene.
 Combined with the preceding plate (the famous Trolley shot, also taken in New Orleans, where the African Americans sit at the rear of the trolley), this image is highly suggestive of the racial tensions bubbling beneath the superficial crust of the American 50‘s.
 This image serves as an excellent example of the fact that an obscured subject can be a very effective means of layering interest in a photograph, because it makes the viewer dig deeper into an image, and it can also prompt a reevaluation of the more obvious subject matter once the real subject is discovered.